SmokeMonsterPacks/Mega-Sg-Jailbreak/README.md

   - Added timing sliders for Sega CD
   - Added horizontal position slider for DAC/analog output
   - Added SMS Model 1 reset by pressing X, Y, and Z at the same time on a 6 button controller
-  - Fixed non-visble top scanline in HDMI
+  - Fixed non-visible top scanline in HDMI
   - Fixed graphical corruption in Paprium
   - Fixed six button controller reading for Ultracore, Paprium and other games
   - Fixed cartridge adapters failing to work properly if startup is set to "Cartridge Direct"